gisaia/aias/README.md

 ### How AEO Processes work

-AEO Processes exposes an OGC API Processes (to be implemented).
+AEO Processes exposes an OGC API Processes compliant API (to be implemented).

 List of processes:
 - `ingest` : it ingest an archive.